Quick overview:

 - "When searching in the "All apps" view, search everywhere (not just in my apps)."

-- "List desktop apps first in the "All apps" view when sorted by category."
+- "List desktop apps first in the "All apps" view when sorted by category"

 Windows 8.1 with Windows 7 Design: Create functions of version 7

-- Switch off the lock screen: In Windows 8.1 Pro, press the key combination Windows + S and enter "Group Policy".
+- Turn off the lock screen: In Windows 8.1 Pro, press the key combination Windows + S and enter "Group Policy".
 Click on "Edit Group Policy" and then on "Computer Configuration", "Administrative Templates", "Control Panel" and "Customization" in the menu.
 There, click on "Do not show lock screen".

 Article image above: http://startisback.com/ (screenshot)